‘Tell-tail’ signs of a happy pet

 Reading the signs

 Whereas dogs are usually social creatures, cats are often either friendly and easy-going or a little quieter.
 But personality aside, a happy pet will be thrilled to see you.
-You’ll notice in the way they greet you at the door or try to make body contact by asking to be stroked, leaning into you or licking you.
+You’ll notice this in the way they greet you at the door or try to make body contact by asking to be stroked, leaning into you or licking you.
 Those are all signs of affection.

 Running with the pack